taka61/emotional_awareness/README.md

 # emotional_awareness
-You can be aware of your feelings quickly to use the “emotional_awareness”.
+You can be aware of your feelings quickly to use the “emotional_awareness”.<br>
-It is like a super simple app that records your emotions.
+It is like a super simple app that records your emotions.<br>
-We are often asked someone ‘how are you?’, and almost people say ‘I’m good or fine’.
+We are often asked someone ‘how are you?’, and almost people say ‘I’m good or fine’.<br>
-However, Does it really mean?
+However, Does it really mean?<br>
-You can choose your real feelings through this npm, and it gives you a word that is written by English or Japanese according to your emotions.
+You can choose your real feelings through this npm, and it gives you a word that is written by English or Japanese according to your emotions.<br>
 I chose those words for me, so those may not suit you.
-Although I hope you enjoy it👋.
+Although I hope you enjoy it👋.<br>

 # Install
 `$ npm install emotional_awareness`